eric-downes/20sq-blog/_posts/2024-12-05-issuance-fundamentals.md

 categories: [ethereum, issuance]
 excerpt: This is a blog post on Runaway Staking in a series summarizing our research funded by EF GRANT INFO.
 usemathjax: true
-thanks: I am grateful for useful discussions with Eric Siu, Andrew Sudbury, and the the 20 Squares team; especially Danieli Palombi and Philipp Zahn.
+thanks: I am grateful for useful discussions with Eric Siu, Andrew Sudbury, and the the 20 Squares team; especially Daniele Palombi and Philipp Zahn.
 ---

 ## The Problem